trifoil/trifoil/README.md

 # 🛆 Hi there

-IT student and former engineering student
+CS student and former engineering student

 I am based in Belgium 🇧🇪